 2] BugMeNot Opera Extension

-This is a very useful extension which provides you usernames and passwords and allows us to bypass mandatory free registration on websites.
+This is a very useful extension which provides you with usernames and passwords and allows us to bypass mandatory free registration on websites.
 Furthermore, the extension also encourage you to use disposable email address services to create accounts on such annoying websites.
 So, whenever you come across any such annoying webpage asking you to register, just click the ‘BugMeNot button of this extension, and it will give you some nice free login details.
 Get it here.

 3] Web of Trust (WOT)